carolebot/Restaurant_list/README.md

 ![](./demo.png)

 ## Features
+- There are 8 default restaurants.
-- You can see 8 restaurants information in this website (photo, name, category, rating)
+- You can add your favorite restaurants information in this website.
+- Some information is necessary, such as name, phone, location and rating.
-- You can click each restaurant to see more information (phone, address...)
+- You can click `detail button` to see more information to (phone, location...)
+- You can edit restaurant's information
+- You can delete restaurant
-- You can use search bar to find restaurant (type name or category)
+- You can use search bar to find your favorite restaurant

 ## What I used
 - express: 4.17.1, express-handlebars: 5.3.2
 - Bootstrap, jQuery, Popper.js and Font Awesome
+- mongoose 5.13.7

 ## How to Use
 - git clone https://github.com/carolebot/A1_restaurant_list.git